NewsroomDevelopment/scraper-examples/README.md

 3. If you're using Python: Run `pipenv install` to install the necessary packages.
 Run `pipenv shell` to launch the virtual environment and get access to those packages.

-4. In the shell, run `do python -m ipykernel install --user --name=scraper-kernel`
+4. In the shell, run do `python -m ipykernel install --user --name=scraper-kernel`

-#Usage
+5. Open up jupyter notebook and change the kernel

+## Usage

 Open up jupyter notebook and test out the scrapers!